ocr-d-modul-2-segmentierung/ocrd-pixelclassifier-segmentation/README.md

 - `resize_height`: scale down pixelclassifier output to this height (performance / quality tradeoff, defaults to 300)

+## Testing

+There is a simple CLI test, that will run the tool on a single image from the assets repository.

+`make test-cli`

 ## Training

 To train models for the pixel classifier, see [its README](https://github.com/ocr-d-modul-2-segmentierung/page-segmentation/blob/master/README.md)